Setup on a Local Machine

 If you have already installed Node and npm, make sure that your installation is the most recent version.
 If you’re new to npm or need a refresher, this npm crash course I created will get you up to speed.

-After installing Node and npm, use the command line to type the following command in a dedicated folder for your project.
-We’ll refer to this project as hacker-stories, but you may choose any name you like:
+After installing Node and npm, you are ready to learn how to install react using the create-react-app tool.
+Use your command line to type the following command in a dedicated folder for your project.
+We will refer to this project as hacker-stories, but you may choose any name you like:

 npx create-react-app hacker-stories